-First I think he’s misinterpreting Twain’s quote and secondly, I think Ebert has issues with women expressing anything other than ‘well how do you do’ or perhaps Susann should have written a cook book instead.
-Hey Rog, it’s not based on a De Maurier novel…ya know!
+First I think he’s misinterpreting Twain’s quote and secondly, I think Ebert has issues with women expressing anything other than ‘Well how do you do’ or perhaps Susann should have written a cookbook instead.
+Hey Rog, Valley of the Dolls is not a De Maurier novel…ya know!

-Woman can get smashed, down some dolls, open up an immortal storm of obscenities pouring forth their lustful lips, sleep with whom ever she pleases, and not have to be vulgar, fallen women…from what pantheon Mr. Ebert?
+Women can get smashed, down some dolls, open up an immortal storm of obscenities pouring forth their lustful lips, sleep with whomever she pleases, and not have to be vulgar, fallen women…from what pantheon Mr. Ebert?
 Since when did the gods ever treat goddesses or mortal women any better on Mt.Olympus?

-And if I’m not mistaken, within the context of a tawdry story of lives gone awry, Sharon Tate was playing a legitimate role as someone who has been objectified therefore inhabits the being as an ‘object’.
-So she said “let em droop”, it was her way of taking back some power in the moment.
+And if I’m not mistaken, within the context of a tawdry story of lives gone awry, Sharon Tate was playing a legitimate role as someone who has been objectified and therefore inhabits the being as an ‘object’.
+So she said “Let ’em droop”, it was her way of taking back some power in the moment.
 Why isn’t that believable in the scene?

 From Wikipedia -Some Interesting Production Notes: